speedx77/spotify-api-tests/README.md

 To run:

-Create .env file with Token=<Spotify Auth Web Token"
+Create .env file with Token="Spotify Auth Web Token"

 and run as Junit Test or Cucumber Configuration